MODx Installation FAQ

 If you are getting this error on a site you moved by exporting and importing the SQL, be sure you have enabled DROP TABLE and CREATE TABLE in the export.

-I've upgraded MODx Revolution from a much earlier version and I keep ending up back at the login screen.
+I've upgraded MODX Revolution from a much earlier version and I keep ending up back at the login screen.
 How can I fix that?

 There are three deprecated system settings that need to be deleted from the modx_system_settings table in the database: session_name, session_cookie_path, and session_cookie_domain.
 Once you've removed them in PhpMyAdmin, delete the core/cache/config.cache.php file, clear your browser cache and cookies, and login again.